shakiba/subtitle/README.md

       Head(n)          Only first n subtitle.
       Tail(n)          Only last n subtitle.

-      Offset(t)        Move each subtitle t milli seconds.
+      Offset(t)        Move each subtitle t milliseconds.
-      Pad(t)           Adds t milli seconds to begining and end of each subtitle.
+      Pad(t)           Add t milliseconds before and after each subtitle.
-      Pad(ts, te)      Adds ts milli seconds to start and and te to end of each subtitle.
+      Pad(tb, ta)      Add tb milliseconds before and ta after each subtitle.

-      Max(t)           Exlude subtitles which are more than t milli seconds.
+      Max(t)           Exlude subtitles which are more than t milliseconds.
-      Min(t)           Exlude subtitles which are less than t milli seconds.
+      Min(t)           Exlude subtitles which are less than t milliseconds.
-      Exclude(s, e)    Exlude subtitles which appears between ts and te milli seconds.
+      Exclude(s, e)    Exlude subtitles which appears between ts and te milliseconds.

       Sort             Sort by start time.